 Infantile spasms typically appear abruptly between the ages of 3 months and 1 year, with the peak age of onset ∼4 to 6 months and 90% of onsets prior to 12 months of age.4 Only 8% of children present after 2 years of age.4,5 Early onset is generally associated with increased mortality and poorer overall prognosis.
 Other seizure types, particularly partial seizures in cases of symptomatic infantile spasms, may precede, occur concurrently with, or follow the spasms.
 During the transitional period between infantile spasms and other seizure types, within one seizure episode a cluster of spasms may culminate in a focal seizure.
 The reverse may also be true, with an initial partial seizure triggering a series of spasms.
 In addition, the individual spasms may take on partial or tonic features, with asymmetric limb or head movements.

 Normal neurologic development is often reported prior to the onset of infantile spasms, although children whose spasms are symptomatic of other underlying causes may exhibit a baseline delay.
 However, a global decline becomes evident with the appearance of spasms.
 A marked decrease is commonly present in social interaction and responsiveness to sensory, particularly visual, stimuli.
 In line with these autistic tendencies, language delay is often seen later in development.
 In addition, axial hypotonia is reflective of a similar decline in motor functioning.

-Although infantile spasms may occasionally ...
+Although infantile spasms ...